cortexproject/cortex/docs/configuration/config-file-reference.md

 # have been pushed to Cortex.
 # CLI flag: -ruler.evaluation-delay-duration
 [ruler_evaluation_delay_duration: <duration> | default = 0s]

+# Maximum number of queriers that can handle requests for single user.
+If set to
+# 0, or value less than number of available queriers, all queriers will handle
+# given user's requests.
+Each frontend will select the same queriers (if they
+# are connected to all frontends).
+# CLI flag: -frontend.max-queriers-per-user
+[max_queries_per_user: <int> | default = 0]

 # The default tenant's shard size when the shuffle-sharding strategy is used.
 # Must be set when the store-gateway sharding is enabled with the